vippsas/vipps-psp-api/vipps-psp-api-faq.md

 Check that you are using the correct credentials for the right environment.
 ```

-This happens if the MSN is created with one PSP is and you attempt to initiate a
+This happens if the MSN is created with one PSP ID and you attempt to initiate a
-payment with a different PSP id.
+payment with a different PSP ID.

 ## How can I update the status of a payment?